fygar256/general-assembler-axx/README.md

 axx.py is a generalized general assembler.

-Pattern data has no control syntax except assignment.
-It can be used for binary generation as well as assembly language.

-It also ignores chr(13) at the end of a line in a DOS file. py works on any system that runs python.
+It is not dependent on a particular platform or processor, and ignores the chr(13) at the end of the line in the DOS file.

-axx can handle processors of any architecture if you provide pattern data, but it does not support the practical features of a dedicated assembler.
+axx can handle any processor architecture if you provide pattern data, but it does not support the practical features provided by a dedicated assembler.
 The current version is an experimental implementation.
-For practical functions, macros should be used with a preprocessor, and linker/loaders should be used with programs that process binary and label (symbol) files.
-The label value in the label file is an offset value from the beginning of the binary file.
-For now, we are exporting and importing labels.
+For practical functions, macros should use the preprocessor.
+For now, the linker/loader should use a program that processes binary and label (symbol) files.

-Also, since the pattern file is separated from the source file, you can generate the machine language of the processor of another certain instruction set from the source file of one instruction set, if you do not consider the coding effort.
+Since the pattern and source files are separated, it is possible to generate machine language for another processor from the sources of one instruction set, if you do not consider the coding effort.

+Pattern data has no control syntax other than assignment.
+It can be used for binary generation, not just assembly language.

+Assembly language has a one-to-one correspondence with the processor's instructions, which is how axx was realized.

-#### Usage.
+#### Usage

-Use `python axx.py patternfile.axx [sample.s] [-o outfile.bin] [-e expfile.tsv] [-i impfile.tsv]`.
+Use like `python axx.py patternfile.axx [sample.s] [-o outfile.bin] [-e expfile.tsv] [-i impfile.tsv]`.

 axx reads the assembler pattern data from the first argument and assembles the second argument source file based on the pattern data.
-If the second argument is omitted, the source is input from the standard input.
+If the second argument is omitted, the source is input from the terminal (standard input).

-The result is output as text on the standard output, or a binary file in the current directory if the `-o` option is specified as an argument.
-The `-l` option outputs the labels specified in `.global` to a file in TSV format.
+The result is output as text on the standard output, or a binary file in the current directory if the `-o` option is specified.
+The `-e` option outputs the labels specified by `-global` to a file in TSV format.

 In `axx', a line that is input from an assembly language source file or standard input is named an assembly line.